Cholent and all Variations Ashkenazi and Sephardi Recipe

 – If you want to use all turkey parts, use 2 to 3 turkey thighs, plus 3 tablespoons oil.
 Turkey parts are a much better choice than chicken parts, as they take better to the long, slow cooking.
 You can also use all lamb, or all beef or all bison chunks in any combination you like, but no added oil.

-- For a delicious gelatinous texture, throw in a calf’s foot.
+– For a delicious gelatinous texture, throw in a calf’s foot.
+We Moroccans love that.

 – Make a vegetable mixture (affectionately called “kishka”): 2 grated sweet potatoes, 1/2 cup raisins, 1 small chopped onion, 2 tablespoons oil, 1/2 cup ground almonds, cinnamon and salt and pepper to taste.
 Shape into a log, wrap in cheesecloth, tie the ends, and throw in the pot.
 Perfect for Passover!